 You might also want to check out Triposo, a travel guide app that provides you with smart travel content across 50,000 destinations worldwide.
 Tips, maps, personalized suggestions...
 It's free and it works offline too.

 - Eurail - One of the best ways to see Europe and on a budget is through train travel.
 Buy your Eurail pass here if you are going abroad to teach in Europe.

 - Rome2Rio - Rome2rio helps you get from point A to point B the cheapest way possible and in over 158 countries!
 Flight, train, bus, ferry, driving...
 Enter your destination and it will display instantly your best options.

 - Bla Bla Car - Not feeling like taking the train?
 Share a ride!
 A really affordable way to travel from one city to another, Bla Bla Car connects you to a driver with an empty seat and going the same way in 22 countries.

-- Eurolines - Travel accross Europe on a bus!
-Eurolines is one of Europe's leading bus operator with a network of 600 destinations accross 36 European countries and Marocco.
+- Eurolines - Travel across Europe on a bus!
+Eurolines is one of Europe's leading bus operator with a network of 600 destinations across 36 European countries and Morocco.